Plans & Pricing

 Zackary Cantor: Influencer marketing often involves buying a list of influencer contacts and paying them to promote or support a product.
 But there’s more to it than that.
 An influencer marketing platform can help brands leverage data to guide the conversation between consumers and influencers.

-Main Goals of Their Companies' Current Digital Transformation Initiatives According to IT Decision-Makers Worldwide*, Dec 2017 (% of respondents)
+Adoption of Blockchain According to CIOs Worldwide, June 2017 (% of respondents)

 Attribution Beyond Marketing: Using All Company Touchpoints to Achieve a True Customer View